agiledev-students-fall2023/1-project-proposal-team-baker/README.md

 ### Scope
 Considering the project’s multiple features, it is challenging for a group of 4-6 to complete within the semester.

 ## **Proposal 2: GoodOldMap**

 ### What and why?
-This is an interactive map changing upon the user’s time set before modern time.
-Upon clicking on parts of the map, the application will display an image of the artwork and a soundtrack specific to the location and time.
-The user can click on the display to learn more about artworks and compositions in a specific space and time.
-The project collects information online to build a random yet concise sense of art and music.
+This is an engaging and educational map application.
+This application will allow users to explore random artwork and music in different historical time periods and regions across Europe.
+The user can select a year in the history, and the map will display corresponding geometric features at that time.
+When the user click on some location, the application will collect information online and display a random image of artwork and a soundtrack specific to the year and location.
+In this way, the uesr can gain a more comprehensive understanding of artworks and compositions relative to countries, time periods, and historical details.

 ### For whom?
 This application is for children and teenagers who are curious to learn about art and culture.
-It provides geometric details for a more comprehensive understanding of space and cultural works.
+The user can explore different art and music of different regions and time periods, building a more comprehensive undertanding of art and cultural with a geometric understanding.

 ### How?
-- The user will be able to adjust the time zone for the map based on the unit of the year
+- The user will be able to adjust the time zone for the map based on the unit of the year.
+The map will show the boundaries of countires, cities, and general time periods like "The Renaissance."
-- When clicking a portion of the map, the user will see a popup of random artwork and hear a random composition specific to the city (or country) and time.
+- When clicking a point of the map, the user will see a popup window that shows random artwork and hear a random composition specific to the location and time.
 - When the user clicks on the popup, he/she will find a detailed explanation of the artwork and the composition.
 He/she will also find roughly 10 related works completed at this time and location.
+He/she will be able to learn more about them by clicking on each.

 ### Scope
 This project requires percise map building technology and web scraping skill.
 With instruction, a group of 4-6 is able to complete it in the semester.